pozylon/meteor-mjml-server/README.md

 The templates need to be accessible to the server (i.e. put them inside your /server directory).

-The handlebars files should just be regular mjml files.
+The files should just be regular mjml files.

 ## License
 MIT